 609.2 CLUB MEMBERS’ BILL OF RIGHTS - XXSI shall respect and protect the right of every Club Member which is eligible under XXSI, USA Swimming and FINA rules and regulations to participate in any competition through its athletes, coaches, trainers, managers, meet directors and other officials, so long as the competition is conducted in compliance with XXSI, USA Swimming and FINA requirements.
 Before any Club Member is denied the right to participate in a competition, the Club Member shall have the right to request and have a hearing before, and a determination of, the Board of Review or the National Board of Review.
 If the Club Member is permitted to participate subject to a protest, a hearing and determination may take place after the competition is concluded.

 ARTICLE 610

-BOARD OF REVIEWORGANIZATION
+ADMINISTRATIVE REVIEWBOARD